dnlsndr/ts3api/README.md

 A NODE server that connects to your local Ts3 instance for easy communication via api with php or other languages.

-Please create a config.json file in the root folder fill out the following example and copy it into the config.json
+Please create a config.json file in the root folder.

+Fill out the following example and copy it into the config.json

 config.json example:
 ```json